ThatAltGirlAlesandria/GeekToGeek/README.md

 * Learnhowtoprogram.com
 * YouTube
 * ZeroToMastery.com
-* Golang

 ## **Description**

 A dating website for nerds/geeks.
+This site allows the users to create a profile, take a short quiz, match with other users, and message other users.

 ## **Setup/Installation Requirements**

-## API

-## Debugging
+- As it still has no background logic it's a WIP.

 ## **Known Bugs**

-- Logic is not functional/ written.
-WIP.
+- Only CSS and HTML completed so far.
+WIP adding JS/ React.

 ## License